Frequently Asked Questions

 Sensory sensitivities

-Big emotions or meltdowns
+Big emotions and meltdowns

-Alternative approaches to behavior change
+Gentle, natural ways to support behavior change

-What happens in a consultation?
+What happens in a session?

 Is this therapy?

-What is your training?
+What is your background?

 Do you take insurance?

-How much does it cost?
+What does it cost?

 Do you offer a free intro call?

-You can schedule through my contact page.
+You can schedule directly through my booking form.

 Do you work with families outside Kentucky?

-What are your values?
+What are your core values?